good cosmetic condition, works perfectly

 legendary rare vintage mic, made by Sennheiser for German PA firm Echolette in the 1960s.

-with original case, no clip or manual.
+no case, clip or manual.

 Base of mic is threaded to attach to mic stand.